 Step 4: Chill mixture in a bowl with plastic wrap pressed against the surface

 Pour the mixture into a clean bowl.
 Whisk in the olive oil until smooth, then cover with plastic wrap, pressing the plastic directly against the liquid to prevent a skin from forming on top as it cools down.
 Place in the refrigerator and chill until cold, around 4 hours.

-Step 5: Spin olive oil ice cream
+Step 5: Spin ice cream

 Once the ice cream is cold, add it to your ice cream maker and follow the manufacturer instructions to finish preparing the ice cream.

 - You can adjust the cream to milk ratio for a richer or lighter ice cream.
 You can also use a bit more or less olive oil depending on your preference.
 Aim to keep the total amount of liquid the same (or very similar).